mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"I sell the goods.
 I know the streets of Yansha like the skin on my knees."

+	"Does he pay you well?"

+	"That's none of your business."

+  "Sounds like he has the better end of the deal."

+	"We have an arrangement.
+We're both happy."

-  "You're expendable to him.
-Just like Casra was when Lissa came along."
+	"What do you think he'll do the minute someone else comes along?
+What did he do to Casra when Lissa came along."

-	She kept walking with her head faced forward, and a pout on her lips.
+	Ginnu kept walking with her head faced forward, and a pout on her lips.

 	"Kipnu," she asked, "Why do you care so much about Casra?
 Ram and I have met every tribe leader on this island and no one has ever mentioned your name."

 	"There's something here.
-A key to unlock something bigger than any of us can imagine."
+A key to something bigger than any of us can imagine."

-	"Are you high or something?"
+	"You high or something?"

 	He sighed.
-"You wouldn't understand."
+"It's hard to explain."

 	They arrived at the fallen tree and immediately divided into work teams.
 Some of the experienced in the group took Casra's fishing nets to the southern shore to catch fish for dinner while the rest stayed behind to build a fire.
 Kipnu sat watching the smoldering twigs and thinking about what sort of torture Lissa had planned for Casra.